 Anaheim Ducks (1993)

 In 1992, the Walt Disney Co. was awarded an expansion franchise based in Southern California.
-Disney named the team after its previously released film titled, “The Mighty Ducks.”
+Disney named the team after its recently released film titled, “The Mighty Ducks.”
 The Anaheim team skated under its original mascot for 12 seasons, sporting the colors jade, purple, white, and silver.
 In 2006, Disney sold the franchise to Henry and Susan Samuelis, who shortened the mascot to Ducks and changed the color scheme to metallic, orange, and black.
 According to the Ducks’ website, the new colors cultivated “an overall image that expressed excitement, speed, and a competitive edge.”

 Nashville Predators (1998)